Algorithmic Forecasting of Extreme Heat Waves: Applying Genetic Algorithms To The Gain Scores

-The grid cell mean gain score for the final synthetic population produced by the actual heat wave survival function was 7.26 degrees K. The grid cell mean gain score for the final synthetic population produced by the faux heat wave 1 survival function was 5.76 degrees K. Because of differences in the two survival functions, the genetic algorithm could not equate the two.
-One possible inference, already mentioned, is that the physics for a true heat wave may differ somewhat from the physics of a faux heat wave.\footnote { Predictor dependence was reduced substantially because of the predictor randomness the genetic algorithm introduced. }
+The grid cell mean gain score for the final synthetic population produced by the actual heat wave survival function was 7.26 degrees K. The grid cell mean gain score for the final synthetic population produced by the faux heat wave 1 survival function was 5.76 degrees K. Because of differences in the two survival functions, the genetic algorithm did not equate the two.
+This is another vehicle through which to reflect on how the physics for a true heat wave may differ fundamentally from the physics of a faux heat wave.

-Table~\ref{tab:solution} provides a bit more evidence about the ways in which an ideal true heat wave can differ from an ideal faux heat wave.
-Shown are the predictor values the algorithm fashioned in the final iteration that produced grid cells with superb fitness in the metric of surface temperature gain scores.
+Table~\ref{tab:solution} provides more evidence about the ways in which an ideal true heat wave can differ from an ideal faux heat wave.
+Shown are the predictor values the algorithm fashioned for the final population that produced grid cells with superb fitness in the metric of surface temperature gain scores.
 The predictor values for the extreme heat wave are in the left column.
-The predictor values for faux heat wave 1 are in the right column.
+The predictor values for Faux Heat Wave 1 are in the right column.
 Comparisons between the two columns can be used for variable selection in a simple application of feature engineering.\footnote { This is an example of cherry picking that can invalidate conventional statistical inference.
-However, the analyses to follow are able sidestep this problem. }
+One is engaged, even if indirectly, in model selection (Berk et al., 2013).
+However, analyses to follow are able sidestep this problem. }

-Compared to the faux ideal heat wave, the true ideal heat wave is characterized by substantially higher grid cell, gain score elevation (i.e. 623 meters versus 396 meters) and higher grid cell gain score atmospheric pressure at the tropopause (i.e. 11,767 hPa versus 6,729 hPa).
-The ideal faux heat wave is characterized by higher grid cell, gain score atmospheric temperatures closer to the ground and lower grid cell, gain score atmospheric temperatures at high altitudes.
+Compared to the ideal faux heat wave, the ideal true heat wave is characterized by (1) substantially higher grid cell elevation (i.e. 623 meters versus 396 meters), (2) a higher tropopause (i.e. 11,767 m versus 6,729 m), (3) higher grid cell atmospheric temperatures at lower altitudes, and (4) lower grid cell atmospheric temperatures at higher altitudes.
 The role of the atmospheric water vapor mass mixing ratios is inconsistent.
-There is now perhaps a bit better sense of which predictors are related most strongly to a extreme heat waves compared to a faux heat waves.
+There is now perhaps a bit better sense of which predictors are related most strongly to an extreme heat waves compared to a faux heat waves.

+A minor complication is that grid level elevation and location over land or water are both fixed.
+They cannot be directly related to the extreme heat wave.
+The genetic algorithm was applied a second time, but the two fixed variables were not included.
+There were no material changes in the conclusions compared to those from Table~\ref{tab:solution}, and the mean gain scores for the final populations were effectively the same as well.